 23. Cupcake Decorating

 This is a perfect activity for the young ones (and those young at heart).
 Cupcakes are pretty inexpensive to bake.
 Reach out to multiple families (or classes) to bring in their favorite flavors of baked cupcakes.
-Buy toppings in bulk (or get them donated): icing, chocolate chips, coconut flakes etc. Charge customers for a cupcake and let them decorate it.
+Buy toppings in bulk (or get them donated): icing, chocolate chips, coconut flakes, etc. Charge customers for a cupcake and let them decorate it.

 24. Pancake Breakfast

 Spruce up the school menu by offering pancakes one morning before school in the school gym.
-Offer drinks and other refreshments and charge per serving.
+Offer drinks and other refreshments and a charge per serving.

 25. Family Fun Day

 Once per month or several times per year, depending on your capacity, organize a family fun day.
 Make it a Saturday so that both students and parents can attend.
 Make the event fun, but also educational.
 Have staff members, alumni, and some parents volunteer their time.
 You can organize many different activities e.g. face painting, gardening, or sculpting with clay.
 Charge a participation fee.

 26. Sports Day

 By the time warm weather rolls around, there’s nothing that we want more than spending some time outside.
 Organize a field day or a sports day, and set up a variety of games and sports to give an opportunity to all children to join in.
 Charge admission to parents and other spectators.
 Sell merchandise, snacks, and drinks to maximize donations.

 Give parents a break and have the high school students babysit for one evening while parents go out.
 Charge for the service.